stumathews/CppGameLib/README.md

 * All Game Objects have a `Bounds`, `Position` might be `Visible` and can load its own Settings via `LoadSettings()`.
 * All GameObjects have a unique ID

+### Miscellaneous Objects

+#### AnimatedSprite

+An `AnimatedSprite` is a Drawable Game Object that draws a time-based keyframe animation, using the supplied `SpriteAsset`.
+It is used by `NPC`.

+#### StaticSprite

+An `StaticSprite` is a sprite that does not support a time-based keyframe animation, but one in which the keyframes can be manually set.

+#### Component

+A `Component` is a named item that has a list of key-value properties associated with it.

+#### DrawableGameObject

+A `DrawableGameObject` is a game object that can load and draw itself.
+By default, it supports drawing a `GraphicAsset` but can perform its own drawing too.
+It supports setting the `ColourKey` when drawing the graphic

+#### GameObjectFactory

+A `GameObjectFactory` object creates specific types of GameObjects from their XML definitions.
+Currently supports ability to rehydrate the following game types:
+* `AnimatedSprite`
+* `StaticSprite`

+#### NPC

+#### Static Sprite

 ## GameStructure

 `GameStructure` is a crucial part of any game.
 This object is used to structure the game parts.
 It is responsible for executing the GameLoop at the desired framerate and drawing asking the `SceneManager` to draw all the objects in the scene, as well as getting the controller input through the controller input function that you provide in the constructor.